-Saying somebody's stupid
+Saying somebody's stupid - Advanced

 The English have many interesting phrases for criticising other people's intelligence.
 We don't generally say them to the other person's face.
 Be very careful how you use them.

 10 expressions to Use In Speaking And Writing:

 - Not all there.